MicroEJ/docs/glossary.rst

       MicroEJ SDK allows Firmware developers to build a MicroEJ-ready device, by integrating an Architecture with both Java and C software on their device.

    Simulator
       The Simulator allows running Applications on a target hardware simulator on the developer’s desktop computer.
-The Simulator runs one or more mock that mimics the hardware functionality.
+The Simulator runs one or more Mock that mimics the hardware functionality.
 It enables developers to develop their Applications without the need of hardware.

    Studio
       MicroEJ Studio is the part of the SDK that can be rebranded by customers for their specific ecosystem.
 It allows application developers to write a MicroEJ Sandboxed Application, run it on a Virtual Device, deploy it on a MicroEJ-ready device, and publish it to a `MicroEJ Forge <https://www.microej.com/product/forge/>`_ instance.